apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 * https://github.com/proxy-wasm/proxy-wasm-cpp-host/tree/72ce32f7b11f9190edf874028255e1309e41690f
 * https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/tree/fd0be8405db25de0264bdb78fae3a82668c03782

 Proxy-Wasm in turn uses an underlying WebAssembly runtime to execute the WebAssembly module.
-(Currently only WAMR is supported)
+(Currently only WAMR and WasmEdge are supported)

 The plugin creates a root context when ATS starts and a new context will be created out of the root context for each transaction.
 ATS plugin events will trigger the corresponding functions in the WebAssembly module to be executed through